I'm feeling stressed

 How could IAPT help me?

 Leeds Improving Access to Psychological Therapies (IAPT) supports people experiencing common mental health problems such as anxiety, stress and depression.
-Leeds IAPT is run by Leeds Community Healthcare NHS Trust and provides assessments and a range of talking treatments.
+Leeds IAPT is run by Leeds Community Healthcare NHS Trust, Community Links, Touchstone and Northpoint Wellbeing and provides assessments and a range of talking treatments.